Become an Independent Prison Monitor

 The role is voluntary but deeply rewarding, providing valuable experience in justice, equality, and human rights.
 It also offers significant personal benefits.
 Many volunteers find that being an IPM helps them:

-- Build confidence when engaging with a wide range of people
+• Build confidence engaging with a wide range of people, from prisoners and operational staff to prison governors and senior leaders.

-- Develop strong communication, listening, and analytical skills
+• Develop strong communication, listening, observation and report-writing skills.

-- Gain insight into complex systems, decision‑making processes, and how public services operate
+• Gain first-hand insight into complex systems, decision-making processes and how public services operate in practice.

-- See and understand a part of society that is often hidden from view
+• See and understand a part of society that is rarely visible to the wider public.

 If you’re curious about what an IPM visit looks like in practice, you can watch THIS short video.